 In the end, not only did these amazing fossils begin to solve the elusive mystery regarding the colours of dinosaurs, but they also gave us a unique insight into both the habitats and the behaviours of these remarkable animals.

 Graphical Abstract taken from Smithwick, et al, 2017.
-Available at:

 Information References and Further Sources

 Galván, I., and Solano, F. (2016).
 ‘Bird Integumentary Melanins: Biosynthesis, Forms, Function and Evolution’, International Journal of Molecular Sciences, 17 (4), 520.
 DOI: https://doi.org/10.3390/ijms17040520.
 Accessed 8th March 2019.
 Click Here.